hadi-heydarzade89/motorola/public_html/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.4.1: Fixed issue with bulk editing on the posts and pages edit screen - a recommended update for all
+* 3.3.2: Various fixes, and tweaks - a recommended update for all